Checking accounts, savings accounts, certificates of deposit, credit cards, lines of credit, loans, merchant services and payroll services

 Here are some of Bank of America’s business banking requirements:

-Checking accounts, savings accounts and CDs, credit cards, loans, lines of credit and merchant services
+Checking accounts, savings accounts, certificates of deposit, credit cards, loans, lines of credit and merchant services

-Truist prioritizes a company’s overall potential for growth rather than requiring a lengthy business history or robust annual revenue.
-Because of this, Truist can be an excellent bank for entrepreneurs needing startup financing.
+Truist prioritizes a company’s overall potential for growth over a lengthy business history or robust annual revenue.
+Because of this, Truist can be an excellent option for startup financing.
 Options include unsecured and secured term loans, lines of credit, equipment financing, commercial auto loans and real estate loans.

 You can also use Truist for your everyday banking needs, including checking, savings, credit cards and merchant services.
-Note that Truist doesn’t offer SBA loans.
+However, unlike some of the other banks on this list, Truist does not offer SBA loans.

 Read our full Truist review.